Maxwidlundstark/Learn-to-fish/README.md

   - Sign up
   - Contact

-- I confirmed that the form in sign up works. tested functions:
+- I confirmed that the form in sign up works.
+I have tested these functions:
   - Requires entries in every field
   - Only accepting email in email field
-  - Submit button.
+  - Submit button

 ### Validator Testing
 - HTML